cypress-io/cypress/readme.md

 #### Creating New Files

-When creating new files, each file requires an excert and a slug **followed by a newline**:
+When creating new files, each file requires an excerpt and a slug **followed by a newline**:
 ```md
 excerpt: Description at top of page
 slug: slug-for-url